Elabs-llc/Internship-Project-01/README.md

    - **Edwin Asare**: Focuses on processing the scraped data in real-time using Python generators to yield results without overloading memory.

 3. **Sorting, Filtering & Lambda Functions**:
-   - **Contributor 4**: Implements sorting and filtering functionality using lambda expressions to manage the scraped data (e.g., sorting by price, filtering by criteria).
+   - **Kwadwo Tuffour Quayson**: Implements sorting and filtering functionality using lambda expressions to manage the scraped data (e.g., sorting by price, filtering by criteria).

 4. **Data Cleaning & List Comprehensions**:
-   - **Contributor 2**: Uses list comprehensions to clean, transform, and normalize the scraped data, such as removing HTML tags and formatting text fields.
+   - **Blessing Laryea**: Uses list comprehensions to clean, transform, and normalize the scraped data, such as removing HTML tags and formatting text fields.

 ## License
 This project is licensed under the MIT License.